angelggdev/web-peliculas/README.md

 Angular project created using:
 - Bootstrap
-- The Move DataBase API
+- The Movie DataBase API
 - NgRx Store and NgRx Effects

 ## Components